I. The Gateway to Better Oxygenation

 Mouth breathing during sleep is harder to address because conscious control is unavailable.
 The most direct intervention is mouth taping, which keeps the lips together overnight and forces nasal breathing.

 Lee and colleagues’ 2022 paper in Healthcare showed measurable improvements in mild OSA populations using mouth taping – reduced apnea-hypopnea index, reduced snoring, improved sleep quality.
 This is the cleanest piece of research supporting the practice.
-The popular benefits claims that go beyond OSA-specific outcomes (testosterone optimization, cancer prevention, ADHD improvement) are mostly downstream inferences from “better sleep helps everything,” not direct findings about mouth taping.
+The popular benefits claims that go beyond OSA-specific outcomes (testosterone optimisation, cancer prevention, ADHD improvement) are mostly downstream inferences from “better sleep helps everything,” not direct findings about mouth taping.

 Practical implementation lives in the Breathwork Cheat Sheet.